TanushGoel/Earthquake-Damage/README.md

 At the end, every unique combination of having certain superstructures or secondaries will have a different number.

 ### Notebook #2
-The second notebook simply appends a certain number to the end of a string, turning it into an integer at the end
+The second notebook simply appends a certain number to the end of a string, turning it into an integer at the end.

+For example,

+    - has_superstructure_adobe_mud: 1
+    - has_superstructure_mud_mortar_stone: 0
+    - has_superstructure_cement_mortar_brick: 1

+I would make the adobe_mud superstructure append "10" to a string, mud_mortar_stone append "20", and have cement_mortar_brick append "30" if it has the superstructure - then turn the string into a numerical value.

+You can see that if a building has more superstructures, the number would be much larger.
+On top of this, I guarantee that even if a certain combination seen in the testing set is not even seen in the training set, the model would still be able to gain a sense of what type of superstructure(s) it has.
+This method seems like a much more organized approach for turning binary features to categorical, instead of the original one where I gave random distinct numbers for every combination seen in the training set.

+    - superstructures: "1030" -- > 1030

+This method greatly increased the feature score determined through SelectKBest from sklearn's feature selection package.